Anomalous second-order skin modes in Floquet non-Hermitian systems

 It has support on the bottom right part of the lattice sites with $\mathcal{A}= \left\{(x,y)|(x+\sqrt{3}y)>\frac{\sqrt{3}(L+1)}{2}, y<\frac{\sqrt{3}(L-1)}{4}\right\}$.
 We dub it as the corner inverse partition ratio (CIPR) and define the mean CIPR (MCIPR) over all eigenstates as

 In Fig. \ref{Fig2}(c), the quantity $I_{mcipr}$ is plotted as a function of $t_1$.
 The decrease in $I_{mcipr}$ with increasing $t_1$ is due to the emergence of first-order skin modes and the growth of the localization length for the second-order skin modes.
 The small jittering in the plot may be due to finite-size effects or the in-cell wave functions' relative changes with the variation of $t_1$.
 In a broad range of values for $t_1$, both first-order and second-order skin modes can be found, localized on different corners.
 However, as $t_1$ increases beyond a certain threshold, the first-order skin effect dominates, suppressing the second-order skin modes and pulling them towards the top left corner, as illustrated in Fig. \ref{Fig2}(b). $I_{mcipr}$ can be used as an order parameter, and the threshold value is reached at around $t_1=0.9$, where all second-order skin modes have been eliminated (i.e., they have infinite localization length).
-To estimate the threshold value of $I_{mcipr}$, the presence of a few extended states and the rest are localized first-order skin modes is assumed.
+To estimate the threshold value of $I_{mcipr}$, the presence of a few extended states and the rest being localized first-order skin modes is assumed.
 The critical value of $I_{mcipr}$ scales as $I_{mcipr}\propto 1/(16L^2)$, where $L$ is the system size.
 In Fig. \ref{Fig2}(d), the Floquet Hamiltonian real gap at $0$ of the bulk states \cite{FloquetLHC} is plotted as a function of $t_1$.
 The Floquet Hamiltonian real gap is defined as the real line gap of $H_F$.